MiklosPathy/zplusnth/README.md

 Shred as you wish with the sliders.
 If the sound is too bad, give more latency.
 By the way, it should work by default, with any computer manufactured after 2010.

-You can use keys to play too.
+You can use the keys to play.
 Unfortunatelly currently only qwertz works fine.
 I did'nt figured yet out how to do it right with WPF.
+Use the function keys to load presets.
+Also, you can save with ctrl-function key.

 Maybe other PunkSynths coming soon, as I have mood and time.